rshavinda/android-resources-value-formats/README.md

 Dimensions file which is used to define all size dimensions used within an app.
 A dimension is specified with a number followed by a unit of measure.
 For example: *10px, 5sp*.
 Dimensions should be defined within `res/values/dimens.xml`.

   - [x] *Dimensions Style #01* \
- The 'space' tag represent both margins and padding properties
+ The 'space' tag represent both margins and padding properties as follows,
 ```xml
       <resources>
        <!-- Margins and Padding -->